supreethr23/dp-300-database-administrator/Instructions/Labs/11-deploy-azure-database-using-template.md

-# Lab11: Deploy an Azure SQL Database from a template
+# Lab 11: Deploy an Azure SQL Database from a template

 You've been hired as a Senior Data Engineer to help automate day to day operations of database administration.
 This automation is to help ensure that the databases for AdventureWorks continue to operate at peak performance and provide methods for alerting based on certain criteria.
 AdventureWorks uses SQL Server in both Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) offerings.

-## Objectives
+## Lab objectives

 In this lab, you will complete the following task:

-+ Task 1: Explore Azure Resource Manager template
+- Task 1: Explore Azure Resource Manager template

 ## Estimated timing: 15 minutes